mbuhidar/C64_Bug_Repellent/README.md

 By Michael Kleinert and David Barron

-The program listed below will allow you to quickly debug any Ahoy! program you type in on your C-64.
+The program listed below will allow you to quickly debug any Ahoy! program up until May 1987 you type in on your C-64.
+Starting with the May 1987 issue, a different Bug Repellent version was used.

 Type in, SAVE, and RUN the Bug Repellent.
 Type NEW, then type in or LOAD the Ahoy! progrnm you wish to